The President’s Car, P&R #10

 Philadelphia & Reading Car No. 10, commonly known as “The Reading” during its heyday, is an Edwardian-era business car.
 Business-class cars were built for the railroad’s top brass—company presidents and other high-level officials.
 These cars were essentially a house on wheels that transported railroad officials “over the line” to carry out their railroad responsibilities.
 These cars were often the pride of the railroad fleet with their handcrafted woodwork, rich tapestries, over-stuffed furniture, and much more.

-Philadelphia & Reading Car No. 10, now known as “The President’s Car,” was built in 1913 for George F. Bair, then president of both the Philadelphia & Reading Railroad (P&R) and Franklin & Marshall College.
+Philadelphia & Reading Car No. 10, now known as “The President’s Car,” was built in 1913 for George F. Baer, president of the Philadelphia & Reading Railroad (P&R) and president of the Board of Trustees of Franklin & Marshall College (1894 – 1914).
 Upon Baer’s death in 1914, Car No. 10 was used by socialite Edward T. Stotesbury who succeeded Baer as President of the P&R.

 Length: 83 feet